Hot Potato (game show): Bonus game

 The winning team was given a subject of comparison (e.g., which weighs more, who has been married more times, etc.) and shown two possible choices.
 The team discussed the choices and then selected one of them.
 Each correct response awarded $500; a mistake at any time ended the round and forfeited the accumulated money.
 The team could pass on one question, and could stop after any question and keep the money.
 If they answered five questions correctly, they won a jackpot that began at $5,000 and increased by that amount for every game in which it went unclaimed.
 The jackpot reset to $5,000 when collected or whenever a defending champion team was defeated in the main game.
-The highest jackpot ever won in the series was $20,000.

 Teams continued to appear on the show until they either lost the main game or had played the bonus round five times.

 On Celebrity Hot Potato, the jackpot was a flat $5,000 and did not increase.
 All-celebrity teams that lost in this round received $1,000 for their charity.

-Episode Status
+Episode status

-The series has been rerun on USA Network and Game Show Network in the past.
+The series reran on CBN, USA Network and Game Show Network in the past.
 A studio master of the first episode is available for viewing on YouTube.